Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest_hooks.md

 - run `python -m pytest -vs`.
 - you will se output of accessible variables in PyBoxen, (a console formatter based on Rich).
 - some more verbose information has been commented out.
-- Test results are exported to ab output file report_NNNN.tyt in the `pytest_runtest_makereport` hook.
+- Test results are exported to an output file report_NNNN.tyt in the `pytest_runtest_makereport` hook.
 It is `|` pipe delimited.
 One can read and extract relevant infomation of test that will be run.
 ```
 test_division|tests/ex01/test_class.py::TestApp::test_division|PASSED|0.00011979998089373112|inner-db2-outer
 test_example1_pass|tests/ex01/test_functions.py::test_example1_pass|PASSED|0.0009691999293863773|sanity-outer